maxim-zakharenkov/k8s-vagrant-ansible/README.md

 # k8s-vagrant-ansible
-The porject provides helps to set up a simple Kubernetes cluster on one machine.
+The poroect provides helps to set up a simple Kubernetes cluster on one machine.
 The cluster has 3 nodes running as VirtualBox instances - one master and two workers.
 It is useful for testing purposes specially for the cases where more than one node is required.

 The code is mainly taken from this article: https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/ hovewer some corrections were also made.